kevork27/Bubble/README.md

 # Bubble
 EC327 Android App for swiping through short song clips (snippets)

+## Description:
+Bubble is designed to help up-and-coming music artists gain exposure.
+Bubble is structurally similar to applications such as Tinder and Bumble.
+In these matchmaking applications, users swipe through brief profiles of other users.
+They have the option to “like” users.
+Users also have a user profile and can access other user profiles.
+Bubble follows the same structure; however, instead of potential suitors, music artists can post snippets (short clips) of their songs.
+Listeners can swipe through the songs and like or dislike them.
+They also have access to the songs that they have liked and they can visit the artist’s profile and the song’s profile.

+## Motivation:
+We made this application for a software engineering course's final project.

 ## Prerequisites:
 - Working Android Studio environment
 - Working Android-compatible phone emulator